-However, if you do have time sensitive content (such as current event news, a specific conference or event you're promoting, etc.), set an expiration date on your posts, and Edgar will stop publishing them at the time you choose.
+However, if you do have time sensitive content (such as current event news, a specific event you're promoting, etc.), set an expiration date on your posts, and Edgar will stop publishing them at the time you choose.

 To add an expiration date, click Advanced Settings.
 Check the box next to "Expire content at a specific time and date" and choose a time and date in the future for your post to expire.
-Note: be sure to check the year on the date!

 Posts with an expiration date will be available for posting by the Queue until that date has passed.
 Once content has expired, it will no longer be published and it will be grayed out in the Library.